Big Business: moving from a one to a three phase meter

 Like single phase meters, three phase meters can come in all different shapes and sizes.
 You can have both half-hourly and non-half-hourly three phase meters, and the most common three phase meters in the market right now are AMR meters.

 Last year, the first ever SMETS 2 three phase meters were introduced.
-We will soon begin rolling smart meters out to our customers, so watch this space if you would like to get one fitted.
+We are now rolling smart meters out to our customers, so register your interest if you would like to get one fitted!

 One thing to note is that the existing three phase SMETS 2 meters available on the market can reach power outputs of 300 amps (100 amps per phase).
 If you require more power than this, you'll need to get an AMR meter installed.
 Your DNO can advise you on what the power level and right meter will be for your business.